hmcts/hmc-hmi-outbound-adapter/README.md

 1. Comment the `SPRING_PROFILES_ACTIVE` environment variable in the `docker-compose.yml`
 1. Set the Azure Service Bus connection string in the `SERVICE_BUS_CONNECTION_STRING` environment variable
-1. Set the destination in the `CCD_CASE_EVENTS_DESTINATION` environment variable - this can be either a topic or a queue
+1. Set the Azure Service Bus queue name in the `SERVICE_BUS_QUEUE_NAME` environment variable
 1. Restart the application

 ## Developing